tomerfiliba/microactor/README.rst

 * Better exception tracebacks and easier debugging (more "synchronous" mode of thinking)

-* More composable code: it's easy to take "wrap" a "low-level" coroutine with a "higher-level" one.
+* More composable code: it's easy to take wrap a "low-level" coroutine with a "higher-level" one.

 For instance::